American Express® Green Card Review

 Chase Sapphire Preferred® Card

-Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 when you redeem through Chase Ultimate Rewards®.
+Get up to $1,050 in Chase Travel℠ value.
+Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening.
+That’s worth $750 when redeemed through Chase Travel.
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.

 Even within American Express, there might be a better option.
 The Amex Gold offers some overlapping multipliers but at a higher rate (4X instead of 3X).
 Note that the Gold doesn’t cover travel benefits as broadly as the Green.
 For example, transit does not qualify.
 Given this, some strong arguments exist for the Green and the Gold together as a setup.